tensorlayer/TensorLayer/docs/modules/prepro.rst

 However, it is hard XXX

+ `tf.py_func`

 For example, it is hard to transform the image along with coordinates which is common in object detection and pose estimation.

 (XXX) We provide abundant data augmentation and processing functions by using Numpy, Scipy, Threading and Queue.